aimihassin/Analysing-Stock-Market-Movement-During-COVID-19/README.md

-# Master-of-Data-Science
+# Data Mining

-This is my Master of Data Science courses repo
+This repository is for my Data Mining course in Master of Data Science.